 There are myriad variations on this theme, of course, but many people with subordinate identities follow a path similar to this.
 Multiracial Americans have a somewhat different set of identity questions, naturally, and you can learn a bit about that here.

-Allyson Hobbs, a Stanford history professor and author of A Chosen Exile: A History of Racial Passing in American Life, summarizes the work of racial identity–of race as a verb, if you will–like this:
+Allyson Hobbs, a Stanford history professor and author of A Chosen Exile: A History of Racial Passing in American Life (2014), summarizes the work of racial identity–of race as a verb, if you will–like this:

 [Race] must be “made” from what people believe and do.
 Race is performative.
 It is the memories that bind us, the stories passed down to us, the experiences that we share, the social forces that surround us.

-The Bottom Line: The development of subordinate identities occurs in the context of subordination.
+The Bottom Line: The development of positive subordinate identities occurs in the context of subordination.
+In this society, many marginalized people have to learn to reject dominant-group stereotypes and learn to appreciate the beauty in their culture and the resilience of their people.
 It is a powerful process that shapes how we view ourselves and others.